 \section{Introduction}

-\PARstart{T}{opic} classification is a significant asset in the news industry, enabling the automatic identification of news topics and facilitating readers' access to content that aligns with their interests.
-However, developing a robust news topic classifier is challenging, particularly because of the absence of manually-annotated data, which are especially scarce for non-English languages.
+\PARstart{T}{opic} classification is a significant asset in the news industry, enabling automatic identification of news topics and facilitating readers' access to content that aligns with their interests.
+However, developing a robust news topic classifier is challenging, particularly because of the absence of manually annotated data, which are especially scarce for non-English languages.
 Manual annotation, although invaluable, is an expensive and labor-intensive process that cannot be quickly extended to numerous languages.

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.9\textwidth]{kuzma1.png} { \textbf{Pipeline for the preparation of training and test datasets for the news topic classification.} }
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.9\textwidth]{kuzma1.png} { \textbf{Pipeline for the preparation of training and test datasets for the classification of news topics.} }

-Despite the emergence of zero-shot approaches employing Generative Pretrained Transformers (GPTs) that have demonstrated impressive results in various natural language processing tasks in diverse languages \cite{kuzman2023automatic}, \cite{wibowo2024copal,chowdhery2023palm}, their application in settings with extensive data to be processed remains impractical because of their high computational demands.
+Despite the emergence of zero-shot approaches that employ Generative Pretrained Transformers (GPTs) that have demonstrated impressive results in various natural language processing tasks in diverse languages \cite{kuzman2023automatic}, \cite{wibowo2024copal,chowdhery2023palm}, their application in settings with extensive data to be processed remains impractical due to their high computational demands.
 A more suitable technology for this setting is a smaller BERT-like language model; however, such models require thousands of annotated instances for effective fine-tuning for a certain task.